zenobio93/seat-docs/docs/installation/manual/generic.md

 ### ESI and SSO Configuration

-Finally, setup the ESI / SSO environment as described in [this](/configuration/esi_configuration/) document.
+Finally, setup the ESI / SSO environment as described in [this] document.

+[this]: ../../configuration/esi_configuration.md